Image © ITV Studios, 1969

 After the war, he resumed his acting career and made his first television appearance in Saint Joan (1946).
 Michael soon graduated to film and became a regular in a number of features, most notably in the Fifties in such productions as The Wooden Horse, Sea Devils, The Battle of the River Plate and Up The Creek.
 He was noted for playing doctors, lawyers and army officers.
 Michael soon became a recognisable and dependable character actor.
 He remained busy during the Sixties and appeared in many well-known television series such as The Saint, Z Cars and The Avengers.
 In common with fellow Randall and Hopkirk (Deceased) actors Ronald Radd and William Squire, Michael was notable for having portrayed Hunter, the code-named chief of The Section in Callan.
 He also appeared in such films as Sink The Bismarck!, 633 Squadron and Von Ryan's Express.

 As the Seventies approached, Michael focused more on television and is well remembered for his role as Jack Barraclough in the successful Granada Television series Sam which starred Mark McManus.
-Sadly, Michael suffered from bouts of depression throughout his life and during one such breakdown in 1976, he tragically committed suicide by leaping from a hospital fire escape, while being treated as a patient at the Atkinson Morley Hospital.
+Sadly, Michael suffered from bouts of depression throughout his life and during one such breakdown in 1976, he tragically committed suicide by leaping from a fire escape, while an in-patient at the Atkinson Morley Hospital.

 In his private life, Michael was married to Canadian-born Dorothy Margaret Tyndale (1919-1991) from November 1945 until his death.
 They had three sons, Nicholas (born 1948), Jonathan (b.
 1950) and Roger (b.
 1954).